 Deadline:

-The complete application package must be received by March 31, 2023.
+The complete application package must be received by March 28, 2025.
 Packages submitted after the deadline will not be accepted.
-The requested information must be submitted electronically to Scholarship@metrodclinks.org.
+The complete application must be submitted electronically at https://www.metrodclinks.org/scholarship with recommendations emailed to Scholarship@metrodclinks.org.
+Note: Official transcripts may be emailed or uploaded/attached to electronic submission.

 Awards:

-Scholarship award in the amount of $5,000.00 for each awardee will be sent directly to the scholarship awardee’s school account to meet college/university expenses.
+Scholarship award in the amount of $5,000.00 for each awardee will be sent directly to the scholarship awardee’s school account to meet college/university expenses ($2,500 per semester).

 Application Requirements:

-3. Two letters of recommendation (one must be from a professor)
+Two letters of recommendation (one must be from a professor/faculty member).

 The letters of recommendation should address academic excellence, leadership skills, and community engagement.
 Your references should send their letter directly to Scholarship@metrodclinks.org.

-Submit a statement regarding your goals and community service.
+Please provide a statement outlining your professional and academic goals, as well as your involvement in community service.
 The essay limit is 400 words.

 A statement of financial need from the Financial Aid Office will be required.
 This statement from the Financial Aid Office must state your Expected Family Contribution (EFC).